sudoblanc/Cisco-Switch-Automation/README.md

 # Cisco-Switch-Automation
 Developed a simple script to automate wiping of CISCO Catalyst 3850 and supportive IOS version for other Cisco models.
 Please read the instruction below on Get-started section before beginning to initate the script.
+Please feel free to note out any issues and suggest changes

 # Version-History